crocs-muni/DiSSECT/README.md

 i09    | quadratic residuosity of $`b`$                                                    | :x:
 s01    | statistical properties of scalar multiplication                                   | :x:
 s02    | distribution of point coordinates in various intervals                            | :x: s03    | properties of other curve models                                                  | :x: s04    | modular polynomials in given $`j`$-invariant                                      | :x:
 s05    | images of points under isogenies                                                  | :x:
 s06    | summation polynomials                                                             | :x:
 s07    | distributions of curves with similar properties                                   | :x: s08    | properties of the function shifting a point by the generator                      | :x:

 ## Unit tests

-Run `sage --python3 -m unittest discover` in directory `tests/unit_tests/`.
+Run `sage --python3 -m unittest discover` in directory `traits/unit_tests/`.
 Only unit tests starting with `test` will be run; those starting with `local` have to be run manually (as they require resources not available on the server).

 ## Parameters and structure

-From directory `tests`, parameter files can be (re)generated by `sage --python3 params.py` and structure files can be (re)generated by `sage --python3 tests/tests_structures.py -t all` (both of these are already done during the setup).
+From directory `traits`, parameter files can be (re)generated by `sage --python3 params.py` and structure files can be ( re)generated by `sage --python3 traits/traits_structures.py -t all` (both of these are already done during the setup).